-In other cases, teachers may be working together to run Classcraft across grade levels or multiple classes via Teacher Connect.
-In this case, each teacher can have their own account and import shared students into their classes.
+Teachers may be working together to run Classcraft across grade levels or multiple classes via Teacher Connect.
+In this case, each teacher can have their own account and add shared students into their classes.
 This way, students can play in multiple classes with the same character and account.
 (This is called Multi-Class.)

 Additionally, it’s important for teachers to decide together what the game settings, random events, sentences, powers, and HP and XP presets should be so that they can remain consistent in how they run the game.
-With Teacher Connect, you can import game customizations other teachers at your school have made.
+With the "Share Settings" feature, you can import game customizations other teachers have made.

 If multiple teachers are using the Grade Converter, communicate about how often you input grades into the Grade Converter, especially if you share students.
 Too much HP loss in one day can be difficult for students to handle.
-If this becomes a problem, you could turn off the HP loss for the Grade Converter entirely (see "Advanced" in the settings).
+If this becomes a problem, you could turn off the HP loss for the Grade Converter entirely (see "Game Rules" under "Advanced" in the class settings).

 Good communication between teachers can ensure that Classcraft works smoothly from classroom to classroom.

 Co-teacher accounts are not available at this time.